avanzosc/odoo-addons/event_training_itinerary/README.rst

 * In Channel/Course Tag, new shorcut to the new object "Courses of Training itinerary".
 * In Channel/Course Tag new action: "Bring courses".
+* New group "View Training itinerary in events" to view in event form the field "Training itinerary".

 Bug Tracker
 ===========